A-Z Guide to the Resorts of the Costa Blanca Region of Spain

 Some of the beaches around Javea are stoney, so if you want a sandy beach it is worth checking before you book accommodation.

 Located on the rugged northern Costa Blanca coastline to the east of Benissa is the popular and less developed resort of Moraira.
 Moraira has a main beach which is very busy in summer, but there are also a number of smaller beaches located towards Calpe which are accessible if you have a car.

 As well as the usual bars and restaurants, Moraira offers a scuba diving centre, horse riding, sailing lessons and a bowling complex.

 Torrevieja is one of the fastest growing regions of Spain.
 It is located midway between Alicante and Murcia airports.
-The Torrevieja region is a popular location for ex-pats from northern and eastern Europe, with property prices that provide incredible value.
-Torrevieja has a number of resorts, including the very popular Villa Martin development, which has good beaches, an attractive shopping plaza and the excellent Villa Martin golf course.
+Torrevieja is a popular destination for ex-pats from northern and eastern Europe due to the low property prices and excellent climate.